-Here's the list of the safest cities in New Hampshire for 2019:
+Here are the 10 safest places to live in New Hampshire for 2019:

 While there are surveys and public polls on what cities in a state are the safest, we didn't want to rely on speculation and opinion.
 Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2018) in New Hampshire.